k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

   Kick the tires and take K8ssandra for a spin!
 ---

 Welcome to K8ssandra!
 This guide gets you up and running with a single-node Apache Cassandra&reg; cluster on Kubernetes.
-If you are interested in a more detailed component walkthroughs check out the [tasks]({{< ref "topics">}}) section.
+If you're interested in a more detailed component walkthroughs check out the [tasks]({{< ref "topics">}}) section.

-All told, this quick start should take you about 20 to 30 minutes.
+**Completion time**: 15 to 20 minutes.

-In this quick start, we'll cover the following:
+In this quick start, we'll cover the following topics:

 * [Prerequisites]({{< relref "#prerequisites" >}}): Required supporting software including resource recommendations.
 * [K8ssandra Helm repository configuration]({{< relref "#configure-the-k8ssandra-helm-repository" >}}): Accessing the Helm charts that install K8ssandra.